gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 Parsing for the rest of the qualifiers.
 SILGen will not be modified at this stage.

+4. The `load_borrow` and `end_borrow` instructions will be implemented in SIL, IRGen, Serialization, SIL Printing, and SIL Parsing.
+They will not be used immediately.

-5. A pass called the "OwnershipModelEliminator" will be implemented.
+4. A pass called the "OwnershipModelEliminator" will be implemented.
 It will blow up all `load`, `store` instructions with non `*::Unqualified` ownership into their constituant ARC operations and `*::Unqualified` `load`, `store` insts.
 It will not process `load_borrow` and `end_borrow` since currently it is not expected for SILGen to emit such instructions.

-3. An option called "EnforceSILOwnershipMode" will be added to the verifier.
+5. An option called "EnforceSILOwnershipMode" will be added to the verifier.
 If the option is set, the verifier will assert if:

    a. `load`, `store` operations with trivial ownership are applied to memory